pablisch/data-analytics-fundamentals/README.md

 N.B.
 This project expanded and now includes assessment part 2 questions.
 They are not listed here but can be found in the part2.ipynb file.

+## Join datasets notebook

+This notebook looks at reproducing what we were shown how to do in Excel in topic 5 where datasets were imported locally, cleaned and joined using Power Query.

 ## Virtual environment and dependencies

 The virtual environment for this project uses Python 3.14 and was set up by PyCharm.